+Bromethalin Cholecalciferol

-Bromethalin Cholecalciferol (Check labels for these active ingredients.) \ In California, with a few exemptions (for medical production facilities and a few others), AB 1788, which went into effect Jan.1, 2021, prohibits use of these products.
-If you see them in use, please report to your county agricultural commissioner.
-See our website for more information.
+(Check labels for these active ingredients.)

+In California, with some exemptions (for medical production facilities and a few others), AB 1788 and AB 1322 prohibit use of these products.
+If you see them in use-or on store shelves-please report the violation to your county agricultural commissioner or the CA Department of Pesticide Regulation (see our website for more information).

 Rodent-Proof Your Home or Business: Non-Toxic Pest Control Works!
-Keep trash bins tightly closed, clean up refuse; remove pet food, spilled birdseed and fallen fruit.
-Seal cracks and crevices leading into your home.
-Use 1/4-inch metal mesh, not chicken wire, to block entry points.
-Trim foliage and tree limbs at least 2 feet away from sides and roof of house.
-Use snap traps or electronic zappers to catch any rodents remaining indoors.
-NEVER use glue or sticky traps-they kill songbirds and other nontarget wildlife.

-Attract barn owls to your property with a nest box a single barn owl can catch 1,400+ rodents a year!
+- Keep trash bins tightly closed, clean up refuse; remove pet food, spilled birdseed and fallen fruit. - Seal cracks and crevices leading into your home.
+Use 1/4-inch metal mesh, not chicken wire, to block entry points. - Trim foliage and tree limbs at least 2 feet away from sides and roof of house. - Use snap traps or electronic zappers to catch any rodents remaining indoors. - NEVER use glue or sticky traps-they kill songbirds and other non-target wildlife. - Attract barn owls to your property with a nest box-a single barn owl can catch 1,400+ rodents a year!

 If you need to hire a professional, only hire exterminators who are trained in integrated pest management.
 IPM works to permanently exclude rats by rodent-proofing your home.